-On September 25, 2005, we received our fourth successive contract from Volpe in the aggregate amount of approximately \$9.8 million to continue research, development and testing of our SOCRATES® and AWSMTM technologies.
+On September 25, 2005, we received our fourth successive contract from Volpe in the aggregate amount of approximately \$9.8 million to continue research, development and testing of our SOCRATES® and AWSM[TM] technologies.
 The initial task order funding under this new contract provided approximately \$1.7 million of contract funding to us and was dated September 25, 2005.
 On January 27, 2006 we received our second task order under this new contract which provided approximately \$1.4 million of additional funding.

 The second task order funding was completely expended as of December 31, 2006.
 Our ability to generate additional revenue under our Phase IV contract is subject to further U.S. government funding and the issuance of additional task orders of which there can be no assurance.
 If additional funding becomes available under the Phase IV contract, the remaining amount of \$6.7 million can be funded with new task orders which generally require less administrative effort than a new contract award.
 No such task orders have been requested or are being processed at the present time.
+We did not undertake significant research or development on SOCRATES® or AWSMTM technology during our fiscal quarter ended February 29, 2008 and have no plans to do so unless and until we are able to procure additional government, private or equity funding, of which there can be no assurance.